Craniomaxillofacial Trauma & Reconstruction

 Techniques in Orthopaedics, published by Lippincott Williams & Wilkins, is a pivotal journal in the realm of Orthopaedics and Sports Medicine.
 With an ISSN of 0885-9698 and E-ISSN of 2333-0600, this journal serves as a vital resource for practitioners, researchers, and students alike, offering a platform for the latest advancements and techniques in the field.
 Although currently categorized in Q4 within its discipline and ranked in the 15th percentile in Scopus rankings, its commitment to delivering high-quality content since its inception in 1986 marks it as an essential reference point for ongoing research and clinical practice.
 While not open access, the journal provides subscription options to ensure access to a wealth of valuable information pertaining to innovative methodologies and clinical expertise in orthopaedics.
 With its focus on advancing practice, Techniques in Orthopaedics aims to educate and inspire ongoing development and understanding within this vital area of healthcare.

-Connecting researchers and practitioners in orthopedics.
+Connecting researchers and practitioners for better trauma care.

 Journal of Plastic Surgery and Hand Surgery